Page Illustration

 The Vehicle Portion of the Owner’s Permit

-When you make the transfer of ownership, the vehicle portion of the owner’s permit must be filled out on the back and given to the buyer.
-As the seller, you will keep the plate portion of the ownership, as well as your license plates.
+When you transfer ownership, the vehicle portion of the owner’s permit must be filled out on the back and given to the buyer.
+As the seller, you will keep the plate portion of the ownership and your licence plates.

 Emissions Test